Can You Eat Raw Olives? Explained

 To be processed, olives must be cured for preservation.
 Mostly, people use these four methods:

-• Oil curing: soaking olives in oil for several months
+- Oil curing: soaking olives in oil for several months

-• Water curing: rinsing and re-soaking in water over many months
+- Water curing: rinsing and re-soaking in water over many months

-• Brine-curing: soaking in brine for up to 6 months
+- Brine-curing: soaking in brine for up to 6 months

-• Dry curing: storing in salt for up to 6 months
+- Dry curing: storing in salt for up to 6 months

 The easiest way is to put them into salt water.

-On the other hand, it’s not good to eat cured olives directly from a jar right after the bringing process because they can be too salty.
+On the other hand, it’s not good to eat cured olives directly from a jar right after the brining process because they can be too salty.
 Some people like to desalt olives before consuming them.

 Best Ways To Consume Olives

-Olives are known as delicious and nutritious fruit that can be consumed in many ways.
+Olives are known as delicious and nutritious fruits that can be consumed in many ways.
 They are one of the oldest ingredients originating from Creta.
 Olive oil and olives are prevalent in Mediterranean cuisine.

-If you want to prepare raw, unprocessed olives from the tree, the first thing you should do is to make the bitterness go away.
 You can put olives in a bowl or a pot and pour a mixture of salt and water over them.
-Combine 1 part salt to 10 parts water and let it stay for a week, then repeat the process until they taste good.
+Combine 1 part salt to 10 parts water and let it stay for a week, then repeat the process until it tastes good.
 In case you want to prepare raw olives, you can eat them as an appetizer.

 These are the best ways to consume black olives:

-• put them into pasta, chop them in salads, and make Mexican pizzas, stews, and charcuterie boards.
+- Put them into pasta, chop them in salads, and make Mexican pizzas, stews, and charcuterie boards.

 On the contrary, green olives taste more bitter than black olives.
 They have a leaf note.
 Usually, green olives are converted to olive oil and used for making different kinds of salads or meals.